Fortismere School: Governance

 The instrument of government requires 12 governors: one local authority governor; four parent governors elected by the parents; one staff governor; two partnership governors; three co-opted and the headteacher.
 There are four sub-committees: Curriculum, Physical Resources, Resources and Admissions.

 Admissions

 As a foundation school, Fortismere sets its own admission procedure.
 The duty to have a fair admissions procedure was defined by the School Standards and Framework Act 1998.
 All students are funded by their local authority.

-For year 7 entry it has a published admissions number of 243, which is 8 form entry.
+For year 7 entry in 2024-25 it has a published admissions number of 270 which is a ten form entry of 27 pupils per form.
 Applications are made through the local authority transfer procedure system.
-The school is responsible for defining the order of priority when more than 243 children apply.

-Pupils with a Statement of Special Educational Needs or an Education, Health and Care Plan which names the school, are automatically offered a place.
-Places then go to Looked after children/previously looked after children, then to children with exceptional medical or social need, then to children with siblings in the school, and children of members of staff.
-Finally other children are selected by the distance they live from the reception area in the South Wing building.

 Year 12 entry is dependent on students having five level 5 GCSEs or better, including English and Maths.
 For some courses, requirements may vary.
 There are a minimum of 50 extra places available for students transferring from other schools.